-The Residency Fund is only one of the many vehicles by which residents, residents’ families, and friends can give to Deerfield.
+The Residents Assistance Fund is only one of the many vehicles by which residents, residents’ families, and friends can give to Deerfield.
 We are a nonprofit, tax-exempt 501(c)(3) corporation, which means that gifts to Deerfield can receive tax benefits.
-In addition to the Residency Fund, donors may make unrestricted gifts to Deerfield, which are used as determined at the discretion of the Board.
+In addition to the Residents Assistance Fund, donors may make unrestricted gifts to Deerfield, which are used as determined at the discretion of the Board.
 Restricted gifts may be made to fund programs or capital improvements, such as the recent expansion and renovation, Aquatic Center, St. Giles Chapel, employee scholarships, the Aviary, programs or equipment to benefit the Health and Wellness Center, and others.
 Gifts may be made in honor of or in memory of.

 Gifts may be made in many ways besides cash: securities, material items (such as furnishings, art work, automobiles), charitable gift annuities, charitable remainder trusts, and others.
-There are other ways that many may overlook: gifts of clothing or household treasures donated to Sophie’s Boutique also benefit Deerfield, as all receipts from the sale of these items go to the Residency Fund.
+There are other ways that many may overlook: gifts of clothing or household treasures donated to Sophie’s Boutique also benefit Deerfield, as all receipts from the sale of these items go to the Residents Assistance Fund.

 Giving from Deerfield

 Deerfield’s Philosophy includes a commitment to serve as a resource and provider of service and talent to the community-at-large; therefore, we seek opportunities to assist our surrounding community in addition to those who live within Deerfield itself.
 The joy of living, as well as giving, is truly alive at Deerfield.
 Our community is actively involved in helping others; we receive some of our greatest satisfaction from giving back to the community around us.